 13. Add a Holiday Quiz or Gift Finder Tool

-The psychology behind gift finders explains why they work so well.
+Gift finders work so well because they simplify decision-making.
 People who take quizzes are 3x more likely to buy something than those who don’t.
 This happens because quizzes make holiday shopping less overwhelming.
 They narrow down a huge list of products to find the perfect match.

 Conclusion

-There you go – 13 great ideas for Christmas marketing campaigns.
-You’ll find plenty more out there, but these will help you create the ideal campaign to market your products this Christmas.
+These 13 Christmas marketing campaign ideas will help you create effective strategies to market your products this holiday season.
 Get started on preparing the creatives for the remaining days and use RecurPost to schedule them.
-This way, you won’t forget to post on your social media even for one day!
+This way, you won’t forget to post on your social media for even one day!

 Merry Christmas Campaigning!